noelbundick/website/content/posts/My-On-Demand-Azure-Dev-Box/index.md

 I don't use all of my VMs every day, and I'm not usually hacking on a remote VM late at night.
 Azure has a handy feature called `Auto-shutdown` that can turn off VMs on a schedule.
 That is - deallocate them and stop charging me money.
 Enable it on the VM resource in the Azure Portal.

-{% asset_img auto-shutdown.png "No more charges for things I'm not using!" %}
+{{% img "auto-shutdown.png" "No more charges for things I'm not using!" %}}

 > This is also a handy reminder to ** stop working ** and spend some time with my family.
 That's a post for another day